Jcma14/cybersecurity-learning-log/weeks/week-3-Cyber-Kill-Chain.md

 - It can be used to assess your network and system security by identifying missing security controls and closing certain security gaps based on a company's infrastructure.
 - Advanced Persistent Threats (APTs)
 - Attack phases :
--Reconnaissance
+- Reconnaissance
--Weaponization
+- Weaponization
--Delivery
+- Delivery
--Exploitation
+- Exploitation
--Installation
+- Installation
--Command & Control
+- Command & Control
--Actions on Objectives
+- Actions on Objectives

 -**Reconnaissance** involves identifying and collecting data on systems and victims before launching an attack.
 **OSINT** (Open-Source Intelligence) plays a major role, helping attackers gather public information like emails, employee names, and company details.
 Common reconnaissance tactics include email harvesting, used for phishing and other social engineering attacks.